Menu

 Your sex hormones – oestrogen, progesterone, testosterone etc. – are also a part of your endocrine system.
 Therefore, those with thyroid issues can may also experience sex hormone imbalances.
 When one goes wonky, so can others.

-“Oestrogen dominance” is debated as to whether it really exists, but many people do state they feel unwell when their oestrogen is high, and then feel better when implementing protocols to support normalising it back out.
+“Oestrogen dominance” is debated as to whether it really exists, but many people do state they feel unwell when their oestrogen is higher than considered optimal, and then feel better when implementing protocols to support normalising it back out.

 To check if you have “oestrogen dominance”, you can test your progesterone level at its peak, around day 21 of your cycle (this may differ or be difficult to predict if you have an irregular cycle), and oestrogen on cycle days 3-5.
 Testosterone can be tested at anytime during the month and checking FSH may also be beneficial.
 These tests give an overview of your sex hormone health and can help determine if you have an imbalance in them.
 This UK test checks almost all of the above tests in one go (minus progesterone – you could order this separately) and this US lab checks all of them in one test.